cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Fierce Invocation

-Equivalent cards to Fierce Invocation (red, manifest, 3 mana):
+Equivalent cards to Fierce Invocation (red card that manifests a card):

 Results: